splineclaw/e621dl/README.md

 # What is **e621dl**?

-**e621dl** is an automated script which downloads content from e621.net.
+**e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads content from e621.net.
 It can be used to create a local mirror of your favorite searches, and keep these searches up to date as new files are uploaded.

 # How does **e621dl** work?